Since its founding in 1919, IMA has been dedicated to empowering accounting

 Originally the National Association of Cost Accountants (NACA), IMA was created in

-Buffalo, N.Y., to empower accountants and financial professionals with the
+Buffalo, New York, to empower accountants and financial professionals with the

 skills they need to drive business performance. › Learn More